AUSTRALIAN UNION OF STUDENTS

 Stay in Good Health

 To remain healthy and have a long life it is important to get enough exercise.
 Experts say the right amount of exercise is to walk 10,000 paces each day.
-Common forms of exercise which have serious drawbacks are playing team sports, jogging, and going to gymnasiums.
+Probably this is excessive and jogging two kilometres is adequate.
+Common forms of exercise are playing team sports, jogging, and going to gymnasiums.
 Team sports are all very well while you are at school, but most people give up team sports once they leave school.
-Jogging is not safe in many parts of Australia.
-Going to a gymnasium is not much fun, and most people can't be bothered.
+Jogging is not safe in many parts of Australia, but may be safe in your area.
+It is good to go for a jog to some distant location and back as soon as you wake up in the morning.

 The form of exercise we recommend is to take up at least two of the following sports: Tennis, Golf and Swimming.
 These sports have a number of advantages over other forms of exercise.
 They combine exercise with relaxation.
 They are social activities.
 There are facilities for these sports all over Australia and the world.
 And they give you something in common with most other people.